App Comparisons

 Can you use iMessage on Android?

-No — iMessage is exclusive to Apple devices and cannot be installed on Android.
-Third-party workarounds exist but are unsupported and insecure.
-If you need to message Android users from an iPhone, WhatsApp, Telegram, or SMS are the standard alternatives.
+No. iMessage is exclusive to Apple devices and cannot be installed on Android.
+Third-party workarounds have existed, but none are officially supported by Apple, and most carry real security risks.
+If you need to message Android users from an iPhone, WhatsApp or SMS are the standard alternatives.

 Does WhatsApp work without a phone number?